darobin/bevy/examples/static-site/README.md

-# Running a site with Bevy
+# Running a static site with Bevy

-For an example of running a Node app, look inside hello-app; for a static site look at static-site.
-The instructions below apply equally to both, and assume you're in one of those directories.

 First, start a toy bevy-server instance from inside a clone of this repository on a free port (if you pick a different port, change the deploy field in bevy.json):